 In other words, as soon as you choose what IS, the pain may remain, but you begin to transcend it.
-Choosing the pain that is, gives you an infusion of renewed strength.
+Choosing the pain that is, gives you an infusion of unearthly strength.
 It’s turning a corner from being a victim to becoming a master of your circumstance.
 It’s accessing a higher level of empowerment, growth, soul-expansion, and victory.

 You wanted growth and achievement, and didn’t think you could have it with your spouse.
 But option three gives you access to a higher level of growth and achievement that can be realized in no other way.
 It’s impossible to access that achievement without your spouse.
-And the more difficult the spouse, the greater will be your potential achievement.
+And the more difficult the spouse, the greater your potential achievement.
 (Law of Polarity)

 Maybe this was the reason for the new and everlasting covenant, because of how it exalts people if they abide in it.

 I have a friend who has been in a difficult marriage for about two decades.
 She is one of the most wise and radiant people I have ever met.
 She is well experienced in the principles of Rare Faith, and often feels frustrated that her husband does not believe in himself, or in her dreams.
 He has fallen into a destructive loop of idleness, discouragement, negativity, anger, illness, and depression, which has plagued their family for years.
+Their relationship is empty.
 Her children see it and struggle with it, but they also see how she is transcending above it.

 She said, “People think I’m not happy.
 People think I’m weak or fearful.
 But they don’t get it.
 They don’t understand what the covenant means to me, and what I’ve gained by choosing to stay.
 I CHOOSE IT, and I don’t suffer.”

-Related Podcast: Principles of Personal Freedom
+Related Podcast: how to “choose” what is and experience the miracle – Principles of Personal Freedom

 The relationship with God a person can gain by walking the path Jesus walked is impossible to explain.
 It can only be experienced.
 We have not been called to love as Jesus loved only when life is easy, we’ve been called to love as Jesus loved particularly when it is hard.